 Go 5:20 it’s time to leave.
 I hold between Cyril and Tim to enjoy their light beam and go for the rise of the Bastille.
-Between parks, paths and stairs, we navigate in a setting conducive to an Urban Trail and little by little we discover the lights of the city below with in the center what should be the largest avenue in France if Napoleon had not cut the Jean Jaures class in two so as not to overshadow Paris (Thank you Tim for this morning course Urbanism).
+Between parks, paths and stairs, we navigate in a setting conducive to an Urban Trail and little by little we discover the lights of the city below within the center what should be the largest avenue in France if Napoleon had not cut the Jean Jaures class in two so as not to overshadow Paris (Thank you Tim for this morning course Urbanism).

 First for Cyril, after only 20 minutes of racing, he discovers two light bulbs on the back of the feet.
 He uses the same shoes as on the tour of Oisans, but a simple passage to the washing machine seems to have a little distorted.
 He tries somehow to patch with my tape, but it will change the eraser quickly.
 It falls well the course passes 300m from home.

-We leave the Bastille still asleep behind us and go right on Mount Rachais then after a small descent we resume the ascent to Fort Saint Eynard.
+We leave the Bastille still asleep behind us and go right on Mount Rachais then after a small descent, we resume the ascent to Fort Saint Eynard.
 These two climbs are part of the Gresivaudan Xpress Challenge.
-With this morning recognition we were able to find all the useful cuts !!!
+With this morning recognition, we were able to find all the useful cuts !!!

 We arrive at Fort Saint Eynard with the sunrise.
 The sky is a little overcast but the view below is very pretty.
-The fort seems to come out of another age with its ramparts, grilles and part buried in the side of the mountain.
-A long tunnel takes us to the crests and it is 3km of single track while recovery with right the cliff that falls right.
+The fort seems to come out of another age with its ramparts, grilles, and partially buried in the side of the mountain.
+A long tunnel takes us to the crests and it is 3km of the single track while recovery with right the cliff that falls right.
 I have fishing and have a lot of fun in this part.
 A little after 8am we cross the Sappey also still asleep.
 We continue then to the pass of Porte on roads broken down by the machines of loggers.
-Cyril is only troting even in the steepest climbs, it hurts him less than to put the heel, it’s still weird to walk at the same speed as a guy who runs and who seems not even s’ steam.
+Cyril is only trotting even in the steepest climbs, it hurts him less than to put the heel, it’s still weird to walk at the same speed as a guy who runs and who seems not even s’ steam.